An Investigator’s Guide to BeenVerified: A Deep-Dive Analysis for Professionals

 In the world of information services, the Fair Credit Reporting Act (FCRA) draws a clear legal line.
 This federal law governs the collection, access, and use of consumer information.
 Understanding this law is not optional for an investigator; it is a matter of professional survival.

-BeenVerified makes its legal standing unequivocally clear: it is NOT a Consumer Reporting Agency (CRA) as defined by the FCRA.
+BeenVerified makes its legal standing clear: it is NOT a Consumer Reporting Agency (CRA) as defined by the FCRA.
 This is not a minor disclaimer; it is the central pillar of its legal and business model.
 As a result, any information obtained from BeenVerified CANNOT be legally used for any purpose that requires FCRA compliance.

 Prohibited Uses